kartverket/automatisk-generalisering/docs/contributing/docstring.md

 ### 1. Document "What" it does
 Every function or method should include a brief description of what it does.
-In many cases for even more complex logic, descriptive naming and well structured code one or two sentences explaining “What” it it does can be sufficient.
+In many cases with descriptive naming and well structured code, one or two sentences explaining “What” it it does can be sufficient.

 Use additional detail only when the purpose is not immediately clear or when the function plays a meaningful role in the overall workflow.